mikepred/MAP/memory-bank/progress.md

 *   The core Memory Bank file structure has been created and populated with project-specific details.
 *   `.clinerules/module2-python-concepts.md` has been enhanced with additional best practices, guidelines, and a table of contents.
 *   The updated `.clinerules/module2-python-concepts.md` has been successfully pushed to the GitHub repository (`mikepred/MAP`, branch `main`).
+*   `memory-bank/techContext.md` updated to reflect virtual environment recommendations.
+*   `text_analyzer/analyzer.py` has been reset and now contains the initial script structure as defined in Module 3A.
+*   `memory-bank/activeContext.md` has been updated to reflect the project reset.

 ## What's Left to Build

+*   Implementation of Module 3B (File I/O & Error Handling) in `text_analyzer/analyzer.py`.
+*   Implementation of Module 3C (Text Processing Pipeline) in `text_analyzer/analyzer.py`.
+*   Implementation of Module 3D (Analysis & Display Functions) in `text_analyzer/analyzer.py`.
-*   Full implementation and testing of `analyzer.py` as per Modules 3-4 of the lesson plan.
+*   Implementation and testing of `analyzer.py` for Module 3E (Integration & Testing).
-*   Potential enhancements from Module 4 (e.g., stop word removal, user input, file output).
+*   Potential enhancements from Module 4 (e.g., stop word removal, user input, file output) after core Module 3 functionality is complete.

 ## Current Status

+*   **Project Reset**: `text_analyzer/analyzer.py` has been reset to its initial state as defined in Module 3A.
-*   Memory Bank files have been reviewed and updated to reflect the current state of the `text_analyzer` project.
+*   Memory Bank files (`activeContext.md`, `progress.md`) have been updated to reflect this reset.
-*   `.clinerules/module2-python-concepts.md` has been updated and pushed to GitHub.
-*   Ready to begin implementing the core text processing pipeline in `analyzer.py` (Module 3).
+*   Ready to begin implementing Module 3B (File I/O & Error Handling) in `text_analyzer/analyzer.py`.

 ## Known Issues

 *   None specific to the documentation or Memory Bank.
-(Any issues with `analyzer.py` would be identified during its development/review).

 ## Evolution of Project Decisions